damiant/dust/roadmap.md

 - 🔴 Important: Clean up favorites as we may archive a particular year
 - 🔴 Schedule send messages (eg for tickets available)

-## Volunteeripate
-- 🔴 Connect to get Tickets and Volunteer shifts
-- 🔴 Sync with Volunteeripate to update UI (shift become reminders, ticket is QR Code)
-- 🔴 POST api with API_KEY to send message for lost child alert

 ## Notifications
 - 🔴 Background check messages on open (if after 1 hour).
 If new messages show badge
 - 🔴 Clear message badge on opening messages page